salvaborit/todo_list-django_api_fbv/README.md

 api/tasks/3 for data in http client <br>
 api/tags.json for data in json format

-## Endpoints and methods
+## Endpoints

 ### GET

-api/tasks/ for all tasks <br>
+api/status/ for API status (running or not) api/tasks/ for all tasks <br>
-api/tasks/3 for task instance <br>
+api/tasks/3 for task with id 3 <br>
 api/tags/ for all tags <br>
-api/tags/7 for tag instance
+api/tags/7 for tag with id 7 <br>
+api/tags/3/tasks/ to get all tasks with tag id 3

 ### POST